c0deaddict/charts/README.md

-# Oteemo Charts Repository
+# c0deaddict Charts Repository

-Welcome to the oteemo charts repository.
+Welcome to the c0deaddict charts repository.
 All charts are in the charts directory.

 ## Adding the chart Repository

-`helm repo add oteemocharts https://oteemo.github.io/charts`
+`helm repo add c0deaddict https://c0deaddict.github.io/charts`

 ## Contributing

 Feel free to fork our repo and create a pull request with any new features or bug fixes.

-## Contacting us

-For issues or concerns, please fill out an issue or email us at charts@oteemo.com

 ## How It Works